 The evolution of weight bearing CBCT imaging for the lower extremities has immense potential in the orthopedic realm.
 Weight-bearing CBCT facilitates the diagnosis of functional injury and deformity with more accuracy than conventional 2D weight-bearing radiographs.
 In addition, non-weight bearing CBCT imaging of complex structures such as the hand & wrist offers vastly superior visualization of intricate bone details compared to traditional X-Rays and conventional CTs.
-The scans are lower dose, have 3x - 10x higher resolution, and isotropic voxels in all 3 dimensions.
+The scans are lower dose than CT but not necessary compared to X-Ray, have 3x - 10x higher resolution, and isotropic voxels in all 3 dimensions.

-(Above) CurveBeam AI's CBCT systems are designed to image the distal extremities for musculoskeletal and orthopedic evaluation.
+(Above) CurveBeam Al's CBCT systems are designed to image the distal extremities for musculoskeletal and orthopedic evaluation.